jessanettica/jessanettica.github.io/_posts/2017-05-18-using-a-public-api.markdown

 4

 The Eventbrite API’s response is JSON.
 You can use the response however you want.
 For example, if you had a little user profile section in your app you can use the above data to display your name and email.

 Let’s look at a more realistic example of what you might have when you’re building out an app.
 The following code combines steps 2, 3, and 4.
-I took it from a view function in a side project I made a while back (you can look at the whole thing [here][eventbrite-ex])
+I took it from a view function in a side project I made a while back (you can look at the whole thing [here][eventbrite-ex]).

 {% highlight python %}
 def sf_experience(category):